urban-tep/DDF-SDD/source/groups/group___auth___umsso.rst

-Next diagram depicts the scenarios that applies when a user perform an HTTP request to a web service protected by UM-SSO.
+Next diagram depicts the scenarios that applies when a user perform an HTTP request to a web service protected by EO-SSO.
 This scenario is the “normal” case where user credentials are correct.

 .. uml::
-	:caption: UM-SSO protected HTTP request sequence diagram
+	:caption: EO-SSO protected HTTP request sequence diagram
 	:align: center

-	actor "User\n(Web Browser)" as U
+	actor "User" as U
-	participant "Web Server\n(ngEO SP checkpoint)" as W participant "Web Service\nusing :Context" as C
+	participant "Service Provider\ncheckpoint" as W
-	participant "Authentication\nConfiguration\nAuth.xml" as A
+	participant "Portal" as C
-	entity "UM-SSO Identity Provider" as I
+	entity "EO-SSO Identity Provider" as I

 	autonumber

-	== UM-SSO authentication ==
+	== EO-SSO authentication ==

 	U ->> W: HTTP request
 	activate W

-	alt "user not authenticated on UM-SSO"
+	alt "user not authenticated on EO-SSO"

 	W -->> U: HTTP redirect\nto IdP
 	deactivate W